tsaekaoOrg/nodegoat/README.md

 Create a Jenkins Pipeline job with the following Pipeline section (you can ignore all the other fields):

 ![jenkins job](./doc/images/Jenkins_job.jpg)

+Note: for the Pipeline scanner, use 'Jenkinsfile_vpipe' as the Script Path.

 ### 5. Build w/Jenkins